IliaTsitovich/Books-market-on-API-Google-Books/README.md

 ### `npm run build-prod`
-Builds the app for production to the `dist` folder.\
+Builds the app for production mode to the `dist` folder.\
 It correctly bundles in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.\